 You won't be able to use Chapter 7 bankruptcy if you already received a bankruptcy discharge in the last six to eight years (depending which type of bankruptcy you filed) or if, based on your income, expenses, and debt burden, you could feasibly complete a Chapter 13 repayment plan.
-(For more information on these eligibility requirements, see Chapter 7 Eligibility & the Means Test.)
+(Learn more about the Chapter 7 eligibility requirements.)

 To file for Chapter 7 bankruptcy, you fill out a petition and a number of other forms and file them with the bankruptcy court in your area.
 Basically, the forms ask you to describe: